BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 ## Assumptions
 #### Assumption 1
-The Bond Alpha Oracle is assumed to be pre-trained at system start.
+The initial value for Alpha is pre-calculated externally and then set upon initialization of the bond.

 ## Agents